effector/effector/beta/src/content/docs/en/explanation/sids.md

 #### Example {#serialization-boundary-example}

 This is a generic server side rendering handler.
-The `renderHtmlString` function is an implementation detail, which will depend on the framework you use.
+The `renderHtmlToString` function is an implementation detail, which will depend on the framework you use.

 ```tsx
 // src/server/handler.ts